Resources On Indigenous Peoples

 Striving to develop and implement services, programs and activities to assist in social, cultural, health, and economic matters concerning Off-Reserve Status, Inuit and Metis peoples of Ontario.

 Resources and links, Ministry Publications, and Quick Facts.
-Provides information, video and photos on Aboriginal organizations, education, artists, friendship centres, health, housing and land claims from government perspective.
+Provides information, video and photos on Aboriginal organizations, education, artists, friendship centres, health, housing and land claims from a government perspective.
 The ministry works to ensure a better future for First Nations, Métis and Inuit people.

 The Métis Nations of Ontario released the findings from a first-of-its-kind traditional knowledge study on Métis plant and vegetation use in southern Ontario.